Last Updated: October 8, 2022

-Despite these and other advantages, the tradition surrounding zoning is so strong that often the accessory dwelling units are not permitted at all, permitted only with a conditional use permit, or so tightly regulated that they become impractical for all but the most determined homeowner.
+Despite these and other advantages, the tradition surrounding zoning is so strong that in many cities and towns, the accessory dwelling units are not permitted at all, allowed only with a conditional use permit, or so tightly regulated that they become impractical for all but the most determined homeowner.

-We hope and suspect that the recent popularity of the "tiny house" movement will expedite the acceptance of accessory dwelling units, although there is little evidence of that to date.
+We hope and suspect that the recent popularity of "tiny houses" will expedite the acceptance of accessory dwelling units, although there is little evidence of that to date.
 The interest of some young people in simple living is a hopeful sign.

-Although the movement to support the concept of modifying zoning regulations to allow accessory units in single-family districts has been gaining momentum since at least the late 1980s, the recent economic crisis in the U.S. gave the idea a boost.
+Although the movement to support the concept of modifying zoning regulations to allow accessory units in single-family districts has been gaining momentum since at least the late 1980s, the Great Recession of 2008-2009 gave the idea a boost.
 Another uptick may occur as housing affordability concerns rise in response to rapid inflation.

 The potential to create an ADU may enhance housing affordability for a financially struggling household and stave off short sales or even foreclosure.
-Equally desirable, such a policy may allow twenty-somethings and even those thirty-something couples that have had to move in with mom and dad to restore the natural order of things by re-establishing a separate household.
+Equally desirable, such a policy may allow twenty-somethings and even those thirty-something couples that have had to move in with mom and dad to restore what feels more natural in the U.S. by re-establishing a separate household.

-Permitting accessory units may be helpful in the comeback from the recession in one more respect.
-Large recently constructed homes that are no longer affordable to buyers facing stricter lending standards or practices may be more marketable if a prospective buyer can cover part of the mortgage through renting out the extra unit.
+Permitting accessory units may be helpful in one more respect.
+Large new construction homes that are no longer affordable to buyers may be more marketable if a prospective buyer can cover part of the mortgage through renting out the extra unit.
 This could prevent these starter mansions from lying vacant for years in overbuilt markets.

-Relaxing zoning regulations to allow accessory dwelling units under specified conditions and in well-considered geographic boundaries can also enhance the likelihood of restoration of a local historic district.
-These projects are financially and logistically daunting, and a municipality can help make them more feasible if there is a prospect of an income stream to help support acquisition of the property.
+Relaxing zoning regulations to allow accessory dwelling units under specified conditions and in well-considered geographic boundaries can also enhance the likelihood of restoration in a local historic district.
+Historic restoration projects are financially and logistically daunting, and a municipality can help make them more feasible if there is a prospect of an income stream to help support acquisition of the property.